Johnxjp/todoist-mcp-python/readme.md

-# Todoist Python MCP Server
+# Todoist MCP Server

-This is a Model Context Protocol (MCP) server that allows MCP Clients like Claude to interact with Todoist, enabling task management capabilities through natural language.
-The server acts as an intermediary between Claude and the Todoist API, handling authentication, data transformation, and command processing.
+A Model Context Protocol (MCP) server that allows clients like Claude to interact with Todoist, enabling task management capabilities through natural language.
+The server acts as an intermediary between clients and the Todoist API, handling authentication, data transformation, and command processing.
+This is a Python version

 ## Features